deadpixelsclub/ghost-factory/README.md

 - `trait_type_order` = List where the first element is the lowest layer of the stacked images.
 - `n` = Number of images to be generated.
 - `conflicts` = Key-value pair where the key is a single trait name and the value is a list of one or more trait names that conflict with it.
-- `ignore_duplicate_trait` = If this key is in the config file, then the program will ignore the given trait type when determining if a given image has already been generated.
+- `skip_similar` = If this key is in the config file, then the program will ignore the given trait type when determining if a given image has already been generated.
 For example, if image A and image B have different background colors but are otherwise identical, they will be considered identical if the value in this field is `background`.
 - `trait_base_path` = Parent directory that contains the trait_type folders (e.g., background, eyes, mouth, etc).
 - `base_image_uri` = Base URI of image location.
 - `image_size` = Pixel dimensions of trait files.